Peto255/example/README.md

 # Example

-This is setup to show a local Git repository.
+This is setup to show a local Git repository...